drpetersonfernandes/SimpleLauncher/home.md

 **ScummVM Games**

-Use the Simple Launcher Tools to generate BAT files for you.
+Use Simple Launcher Tools to generate BAT files for you.

 **Sega Model 3**

-Use the Simple Launcher Tools to generate BAT files for you.
+Use Simple Launcher Tools to generate BAT files for you.

 **Sony Playstation 3**

-Use the Simple Launcher Tools to generate BAT files for you.
+Use Simple Launcher Tools to generate BAT files for you.

 ## Right Click Context Menu